MariaRomero/ReactWGraphQLData/react-data-app/README.md

     As a user
     When I land on a specific entity in the application A single Pokemon should be displayed

-I have achived the below AC with one twist I didn't make the user navigate to a different page, I'm displaying the detail view on the same page

 ### Navigation